Have you been arrested or cited for speeding in Georgia?

 Our reviews and our rating - The Georgia DUI Lawyers at our Office:

 We are the top-rated and most reviewed attorneys in Georgia.
 Our ratings and reviews can be read on AVVO.
 Take a moment to read about our office, and you will see how our experienced Georgia lawyers can help you.
-As a former Georgia Prosecutor, Richard Lawson puts his almost 20 years experience to work for you.
+As a former Georgia Prosecutor, Richard Lawson puts his over 20 years experience to work for you.
 No office is more qualified to help you with your DUI case involving a speeding charge.

 What is the Speeding Law in Georgia?